This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 If you drive a motorhome, your engine is doing a lot more work than a typical car engine.
 Respect that.

 Belts and hoses: Inspect for cracks, fraying, glazing, or soft spots every few months.
-Replace belts every 60,000-100,000 miles or at the first sign of wear.
-A broken serpentine belt on the side of the road is a bad day — the belt itself is only $30-$60, but the tow will cost you ten times that.
+Replace belts at the interval your manufacturer specifies or at the first sign of wear.
+A broken serpentine belt on the side of the road is a bad day — the belt itself is only $30–$60, but the tow will cost you ten times that.

 Air filter: Check monthly during travel season, replace when dirty.
 A clean air filter improves fuel economy and engine performance.
-Replacement filters run $15-$40.
-If you're driving dusty roads frequently, check it more often.
+Replacement filters run $15–$40.
+If you're running dusty roads — the kind you find through Utah canyon country or eastern Nevada — check it more often.

 Brake inspection: Have brakes inspected annually or every 12,000 miles.
 RVs are heavy, and worn brakes on a 20,000-pound vehicle are genuinely dangerous.
 Budget $200–$600 per axle for brake service depending on whether you need pads only or rotors too.